 Furthermore, this design approach supports building synthetics that simulate or mock the data and behavior of the external system, providing the means to prototype and test the integration points and functional use cases.
-Even if only a reduced set of features is synthesized, deferring the needs for actual integration testing can be cost-effective, especially in situations where the external system is a shared resource, perhaps expensive to manage and to access in general.
+This is exemplified in Figure 5, describing at high level a real implementation of a simulation subsystem intended to synthesize the behavior of Genesys' Statistics Server employed in a concrete integration solution.

-Employing Dependency Injection (DI) [8], either the real or the mock implementation of the integration contracts can be injected into the Domain layer, making it easy to swap between the two implementations.
+Even if only a reduced set of features is synthesized, deferring the needs for actual integration testing can be costeffective, especially in situations where the external system is a shared resource, perhaps expensive to manage and to access in general.
+Employing Dependency Injection (DI) [9], either the real or the mock implementation of the integration contracts can be injected into the Domain layer, making it easy to swap between the two implementations.

-III.
-DATA TIER DESIGN, ACCESS, AND MANAGEMENT CONCERNS
+IV.
+DATA TIER DESIGN AND DATA ACCESS ANITPATTERNS